 Thymoma and thymic tumors originate from the thymus gland, which is located in the upper anterior portion of the chest.
 These tumors can be slow-growing or locally aggressive.
+If you have been diagnosed with thymoma and thymic tumors, our lung cancer specialists can help.

-What are the symptoms of thymoma and thymic tumors?
+What are the Symptoms of Thymoma and Thymic Tumors?

 Symptoms of thymoma and thymic tumors can mimic other conditions; see your primary care physician if you’re experiencing any of the following: